Open records, never resold.

 My grandmother tried to figure out why the city was billing him.
 She couldn't.
 The records technically existed on NYC's open data portal — you just had to know which dataset to pull, how to filter it, and what the codes meant.
 Public, but not usable.

-CivicByte exists in that gap.
+CivicByte lives in that gap.
 We turn the data the city already publishes into tools a tenant, a parent, or a grandmother can actually use — and we treat the work like it matters, because for someone out there, it does.